SerjLafleur/clone-netflix./README.md

 -Build the Row component for the genera.
 -We have imported axios with the base url and also created requests to be able to enter the endpoints.

+### Requests to the API

+-We have used useeffect to call all the endpoints prepared in the Row behavior.
+-We have previously prepared the titles. and deployed the UI.

+### Banner Component

+-We have returned to this component, to carry the API data, since this Banner had to give us an image, title and image randomly when we refresh the page.

+-We call axios again to call the Netflix originals API.